 This daal is generally served with rice or chapatis (flat bread).
 Black gram is also used in South Indian cuisine.
 Black gram is used in the making of idli, dosa, and vada.
 Besides this, black gram is used extensively in many recipes in India.

-This list represents some of the Vata dosha pacifying food items.
+This list represents some of the Vata dosha pacifying food items as part of a Vata dosha diet.
 If you are interested in using food items according to your dosha and prakriti, then consult a qualified Ayurvedic practitioner who can design a diet for you according to your prakriti.

 - Charak Samhita, Sutra Sathan, 12/4, p.no.
 184, by Aacharya Vidyadhar Shukla and Professor Ravidutt Tripathi, Chaukhamba Sanskrit Pratishthan, 2017.